vengaer/cldm/README.md

 LD_PRELOAD=/path/to/project/root/libmockc.so LD_LIBRARY_PATH=. ./a.out
 ```

+Here, `path/to/project/root` refers to the root of the libmockc project.

 ###### Building Incorrectly

 As mentioned, linking the symbols to be mocked into the actual binary will cause the mocking to fail.
 As a result, given that the code above is used, the following will _NOT_ work.